 Instead of heading to a Japanese restaurant, why not make this easy Teriyaki chicken rice bowl at home?
 The homemade Teriyaki sauce uses just 3 ingredients and gives a beautiful glossy caramelised finish to the chicken thighs.
 Serve with a bowl of Japanese rice for a complete meal!

-- 2 Large Chicken Thigh with Drumstick
+- 2 Chicken Legs Small

 - 2 tsp Coarse Salt To wash the chicken

-- 2 TBsp Sugar
+- 2 tbsp Sugar

-- 3 TBsp Light Soy Sauce
+- 3 tbsp Light Soy Sauce

-- 3 TBsp Mirin
+- 3 tbsp Mirin

 - 1 tsp Sesame Seed

-- Some Japanese Seaweed Strips
+- 2 Japanese Seaweed sheets